Colt Canada C7: C8FTHB

 Concerns that Princess Patricia's Canadian Light Infantry had with the C8 led to the creation of the C8FTHB.
 The C8FTHB (Flat Top Heavy Barrel) features numerous improvements over the C8, including a heavy profile cold hammer-forged M4 profile barrel featuring a grenade launcher cut out for mounting of the Canadian Forces M203A1 and bayonet and Elcan C79 Optical Sight.

 Some of the earlier C8FTHB carbines used old refurbished C8 receivers.
 "FTHB" was stamped next to the C8 markings on the lower receivers.
 Colt Canada later manufactured new lower receivers with C8FTHB markings.
-Later, C8FTHB carbines that were upgraded to the C8A3 had "A3" stamped next to the markings, giving "C8FTHBA3" markings.
-Only 400 C8FTHBs were upgraded to C8FTHBA3s before Colt Canada started simply marking new receivers "C8A3".
+Later, C8FTHB carbines that were upgraded to the C8A3 standard had "A3" stamped next to the markings, resulting in "C8FTHBA3" markings.
+Only 400 C8FTHBs were upgraded to C8FTHBA3s before Colt Canada started simply marking new receivers as "C8A3".

 C8A3

 The C8FTHB was quickly replaced by the C8A3, which features the same 400 mm cold-hammer forged barrel and flat-top upper receiver as the C8FTHB as well as all the mid-life upgrades that appeared on the C7A2 such as the green furniture, ambidextrous charging-handle latch, magazine release and selector lever.
-It also includes the TRIAD I rail for C8, which has one slot less than the C7 TRIAD I, to accommodate the M203A1 sight.
+It also includes the TRIAD I rail for the C8, which has one slot less than the C7 TRIAD I, to accommodate the M203A1 sight.

-Other C8 variants
+C8CQB

 Two additional C8 variants exist.
-The C8CQB is similar to the Mark 18 Mod 0 CQBR, having a 254 mm or 295 mm heavy barrel and a Vortex Flash Hider made by Smith Enterprise Inc. The smaller Personal Defense Weapon (PDW) variant has an overall length of 20.7 in with its stock fully retracted.
-It has a 5.7 in barrel and the receiver extension has been shortened by 1.65 in.
+The C8CQB is similar to the American Mark 18 Mod 0 CQBR, having a 254 mm or 295 mm heavy barrel and a Vortex Flash Hider made by Smith Enterprise Inc. The smaller Personal Defense Weapon (PDW) variant has an overall length of 20.7 in with its stock fully retracted.
+It has a 5.7 in barrel and the receiver has been shortened by 1.65 in.